aGhandhii/systemverilog-auto-lint-format/README.md

 This repository contains scripts and tools to automatically reformat and lint SystemVerilog and Verilog code using the [Verible Toolchain](https://github.com/chipsalliance/verible/tree/master).

 These scripts include:
-- A Git Pre-Commit hook
+- A Git Pre-Commit hook: `verible-pre-commit`
-- A POSIX compliant shell script for Linux, MacOS, and Git BASH on Windows
+- A POSIX compliant shell script for Linux, MacOS, and Unix-like shells on Windows: `auto-lint-format-posix`
-- A Powershell script for Windows users
+- A Powershell script for Windows users: `auto-lint-format-windows`

 # External Requirements